scummvm/scummvm/doc/docportal/other_platforms/ps_vita.rst

 Folders containing game files can be copied into any folder.

-ScummVM on the PS Vita supports :ref:`Cloud functionality <howtocloud>`.
+ScummVM on the PS Vita supports :doc:`Cloud functionality <../guides/connect_cloud>`.

-For more information on how to add and play games, see the :doc:`../using_scummvm/adding_games` page.
+For more information on how to add and play games, see the :doc:`../using_scummvm/add_play_games` page.

 Controls